 Hall spent most of his pro years in the Windy City where, in 1961, he helped his Black Hawks win the Stanley Cup — hockey’s most coveted trophy — snapping the Montreal Canadiens’ amazing cup-winning streak at five.

 It had been 23 years since the good folk of Chicago saw Lord Stanley’s mug up close.

 Three times Glenn Hall was presented with an N.H.L. goalie award — the William Jennings Trophy [in his day known as the Vezina].
-Note that when Hall played, the Vezina was awarded to the netminder who had the best goals-against average.
+When Hall played, the Vezina was awarded to the netminder who had the best goals-against average.
 Not surprisingly, it often went to the goalie on the best team.
-In other words, if the top team came out on top in firewagon shootouts — by 6-4 and 7-6 scores, for example — the goalie would still be recognized as the league’s best.
+In other words, if the top team came out on top in firewagon shootouts — by 6-4 and 7-6 scores, for example — the goalie that allowed 10 goals would still be recognized as the league’s best.

 Most remarkable is that Glenn Hall played in 552 consecutive, complete N.H.L. games [regular season and playoffs combined over a span of 8 seasons] without wearing a mask.
 I have trouble getting my head around that.
 It’s one thing to play goal in the world’s premiere hockey league without facial or head protection — but for more than 550 games straight??
 Incredible.
 That’s one ‘ironman’ feat that won’t be broken anytime soon.

 The following is an account of my dealings with Mr. Goalie who, in early October 2018, turned the Big 8-7.

 THE MAKING OF A LEGEND – ONE SHOT AT A TIME

 As a kid growing up in the 1950s in Campbellton, New Brunswick, Canada, I first heard Glenn Hall’s name on sportscasts on CKNB, the local radio station.